 The defendant must submit a defence within the applicable time limit.
 The defence must state the defendant's motions and its defence on the merits, unless (i) the court, at the defendant's request and having heard the counterparty, directs otherwise or (ii) a motion is made in the meaning of Article 6.2.
 If the defendant fails to comply, the court may direct that the defendant's right to submit a defence on the merits is waived.
 The defence must state the names of witnesses and other evidence that may substantiate the grounds of the defence.
-The court may order the defendant to supply any missing particulars.
+If the defendent fails to comply, the court may make such adverse inferences as it considers appropriate.